-The DSC Planning Scheme has been used to understand the boundaries between different land uses (Figure 2) (DSC 2018).
+The DSC Planning Scheme (2018) has been used to understand the boundaries between different land uses (Figure 2) (DSC 2018).
 At Newell Beach, the primary land uses within or immediately adjacent to the foreshore area are conservation, low density residential, recreation and open space, and rural.
 These land uses have implications for the management of the foreshore area.
 Changes within these zones can have flow-on impacts to the foreshore area, including:

-- habitat fragmentation - runoff - illegal clearing and planting, including weed dispersal and growth - impacts on fauna (light and noise pollution, road kills)
+- habitat fragmentation (loss of habitat into smaller, isolated areas) - runoff - illegal clearing and planting, including weed dispersal and growth - impacts on fauna (light and noise pollution, road/beach kills)